louislivi/SMProxy/README-EN.md

 [![smproxy](https://img.shields.io/badge/SMProxy-%F0%9F%92%97-pink.svg?style=popout-square)](https://github.com/louislivi/smproxy)

 ## Swoole MySQL Proxy

 A mysql database connection pool based on mysql protocol, swoole.

 ## Principle

 Store the database connection as an object in memory.
-    When the user needs to access the database, the connection is established for the first time, and instead a new connection is established.
+When users need to access the database, a connection will be established for the first time.
+After that, instead of establishing a new connection, free connections will be retrieved from the connection pool when users require.
+Also, users don't need to close connection but put it back into the connection pool for other requests to use.

-    Instead, an established free connection object is taken from the connection pool.
-After using it, the user does not close the connection, but puts the connection back into the connection pool.
-    For access to the next request.
-    The establishment and disconnection of the  connection are managed by the connection pool itself.
-    At the same time,
-    you can also control the connection pool by setting the parameters of the connection pool.
+All these things, connecting, disconnecting are managed by the connection pool itself.
+At the same time, you can also configure the parameters of the connection pool, like:

-    The initial number of connections,
+- The initial number of connections
-    the number of upper and lower limits of the connection, the maximum number of uses per connection, the maximum idle time,
-    and so on.
+- Min / Max number of connections
+- Number of max requests per connection
+- Max idle time of connections

+...etc.

-    It is also possible to monitor the number of database connections, usage, etc. through its own management mechanism.
+It's also possible to monitor the number of database connections, usage, etc. through its own management system.

-    If the maximum number of connections is exceeded, the coroutine will be suspended.
+If the maximum number of connections is exceeded, the coroutine will be suspended and wait until a connection is released.
-    Wait until the connection is closed and the coroutine will resume.

-## Characteristic
+## Features

 - Support for reading and writing separation
 - Support database connection pool, can effectively solve the database connection bottleneck brought by PHP
 - Support SQL92 standard